BoulahiaAhmed/British-Airways-Virtual-Internship/README.md

 # British-Airways-Virtual-Internship
-My work during a virtual internship with British Airways.

-I participated in a virtual internship with British Airways, which consisted of two tasks.
+My work during a virtual internship with British Airways, and it is consisted of two tasks.

 # First Task
 The first task was focused on data analysis and visualization, where I reviewed and visualized data to gain insights.